hamxamehboob/quiz-app/README.md

 By incorporating Firebase Authentication and Firestore, the quiz app ensures a secure login/signup process and persistent storage of user progress data.
 This allows users to track their progress over time and enhancing the overall user experience.

 ## Installation
-To install FireBlog, follow these steps:
+To install quiz app,follow these steps:

 * Clone the repository to your local machine.
 * Navigate to the project directory and run flutter pub get.